ak-maker/sionna-LLMs/README.md

 # Revolutionizing-Wireless-Modeling-and-Simulation-with-Network-Oriented-LLMs
 ## Demo

-### Here is a demo video demonstrating how to run the network simulation using the natural language with our NetLLM.
+### Here is a demo video demonstrating how to run the network simulation using natural language with our NetLLM.

 https://github.com/user-attachments/assets/5f93dd0e-d88d-4ea1-ad11-31936d7cc6f6